Cvakapoor/stock-data-pipeline/README.md

 <pre> cd stock-volatility-pipeline</pre>

 - ⏰ **Run PostgreSQL and Airflow**

-      1. You can either:
+You can either:

-        -Run PostgreSQL and Airflow in separate containers manually, or -Integrate both into a unified docker-compose.yml setup.
-Ensure docker-compose.yml is updated accordingly, and drop/recreate the Docker network if needed.
+- Run PostgreSQL and Airflow in separate containers manually, or
+- Integrate both into a unified `docker-compose.yml` setup.

+Make sure to update your `docker-compose.yml` accordingly, and drop/recreate the Docker network if needed.

-    📌 Make sure the airflow and postgres services are connected via the same Docker network.
+📌 **Note:** Ensure that the Airflow and PostgreSQL services are connected via the same Docker network.

 ---